backdrop-contrib/ip_geoloc/README.txt

     $location['provider'] = 'MYMODULE';

-    // Then fill out some or all of the location fields that IP Geolocation
+    // Then fill out some or all of the location fields that IPGV&M
     // knows how to store.
     $location['latitude'] =  ....;
     $location['longitude'] = ....;